craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/S.W.C. Regions/Kailkeep/a_ Chapter One - Introduction.md

 The density of Woven material in the area of Kailkeep has done *something* to the rodents here.
 Many are larger, more ferocious, and more difficult to deal with.
 Some create a massive amount of children and husband extremely well.
 Some can fucking fly.
 Shits crazy.

 #### Genoid
 A species of earth elemental came with Terra, small price to pay for her power.
 The Kobolds host these small rock creatures as honored guests, much as a deist would honor an Angel of their God.
-Those Genoid that walk the Hells are revieared
+Those Genoid that walk the Hells are revered by Loyalists and hunted as prized kills by the other factions.

 #### Mad-walkers
 Those who survive Kailkeep for too long lose their sanity.
 One can only take so much of this torturous place.
 Those who continue to survive do so as Mad-walkers, more a beast of Kailkeep than a person at this point.